 Ease and Comfort

-In this 21st century alone a lot has changed and a lot more is changing this very second as you read this word.
-For light bulbs, to indoor wiring; from type-writers to computer keyboards; from telegraph to wireless cell phones and with the internet you have the entire world within the hold of your five fingers.
+In this 21st century alone a lot has changed, and a lot more is changing this very second as you read this word.
+For light bulbs, to the indoor wiring; from type-writers to computer keyboards; from telegraph to wireless cell phones and with the internet you have the entire world within the hold of your five fingers.
 This progressive change was a result of constant innovation aimed at providing relief to some account from unnecessary burden.
-And now when a trip to Paris is just one click away everyone is found glued on to their mobile devices and computers indulging in the great many things that entertain them.
+And now when a trip to Paris is just one click away, everyone is found glued on to their mobile devices and computers indulging in a great many things that entertain them.
 Keeping the same principal of ease in mind, now when someone wants to know more about let that be a business or how to learn a new language, the internet is their best friend.
 And with the website entailing every single query about every single detail to a prospective client it is fundamentally the best way to introduce and update your business to a large number of people at the same time in one go.
 When your primary goal is to sell, the people who you are selling to become your primary concern, their ease and comfort should be considered your first priority.
 In this way not only would you be keeping your regulars happy but also be providing a gateway to new customers

 Light on the Pocket

-he most cost effective way efficiently delivering your message on a local as well as a global scale is constructing a website for your business.
-The purpose of any website is that it delivers the content, answer questions, introduces and reintroduces updates, interacts with potential interested clients and/or employees, celebrates laurels and complete various and countless of agendas.
+He most cost effective way efficiently delivering your message on a local as well as a global scale is constructing a website for your business.
+The purpose of any website is that it delivers the content, answer questions, introduces and reintroduces updates, interacts with potentially interested clients and/or employees, celebrates laurels and complete variously and countless of agendas.
 Now if we brainstorm all these functionalities only and subtract the website out of the equation and place manual labour instead; it would become clear how truly time and money saving this one idea alone would lead you to.
-A website in making and in maintaining does cost a couple of bucks, depending on your demands and the utilities you would wish to bedazzle it with.
+A website in the making and in maintaining does cost a couple of bucks, depending on your demands and the utilities you would wish to bedazzle it with.
 But in comparison to employees you would hire, the human error you would have to rectify and restore each time and the susceptibility of thousands of unwanted encounters that might occur due to negligence, a website is definitely a better option for more than many reasons.

 Marketing and Availability

 For a business, the main task at hand is to sell or buy.
 Either you sell items, or your brand the goal is the same.
 Approaching your customers from an online platform opens doors to numerous marketing strategies.
 You can go for the traditional tactic of illusive bright pop ups, or open a chat forum to answer and individual inquiries and prove yourself one step ahead in customer management.
-Plus if you are housing your product on your website you can easily save more time for you and the customer, with regards to the availability, color, variety and detailed specificity of the articles on display.
+Plus if you are housing your product on your website, you can easily save more time for you and the customer, with regards to the availability, colour, variety and detailed specificity of the articles on display.
 Your online presence determines the availability of your brand or business around the clock everywhere.
-Unlike the stores or factories which have regulated timings and are on the clock, the website would be up and running 24/7 throughout the year regardless its day or night.
-National or local celebratory holidays, rain storm or even the Armageddon no matter what the circumstance is, your website would still be charming anyone who is interested.
+Unlike the stores or factories which have regulated timings and are on the clock, the website would be up and run 24/7 throughout the year regardless its day or night.
+National or local celebratory holidays, rainstorm or even the Armageddon no matter what the circumstance is, your website would still be charming anyone who is interested.

 A Proper Retailer

-As a retailer your business is in fact not letting the business drown in a sea of misfortunes or bad circumstances.
+As a retailer, your business is in fact not letting the business drown in a sea of misfortunes or bad circumstances.
 You polish the nobs of the entrance, whip the welcome mat clean, dust the shelves, iron the item repeatedly, and make the windows sparkle and chill a bottle of beverage and wait under illusive chandelier waiting to attract a series of possible buyers.
 Even if your business is not to sell the item but rather to sell a name the idea is still the same; to impress and to amaze.
 For a lot many times our hard work does go in vain, spending about an hour on a single client who didn’t even intend to buy anything; or to risk damaging your goods at the mercy of the toddlers and way too touchy clients who clearly didn’t read the ‘don’t touch’ caution sign.
 With business it’s true, you have to take risks, but there are certain risks which are avoidable to a maximum extent.
-For the probable window-shoppers and the people who have a habit of getting too hands-y the online store is a safe play.
+For the probable window-shoppers and the people who have a habit of getting too hands-on the online store is a safe play.
 Your complete product would be on display, with proper description and an additive query box to address all questions.
-Plus more than one person would be behind the virtual scene so the probability of human error is markedly reduced.
-With an online store you would be laying down the red carpet for your clients to step on make their decision from the comfort of their own home.
+Plus more than one person would be behind the virtual scene, so the probability of human error is markedly reduced.
+With an online store, you would be laying down the red carpet for your clients to step on making their decision from the comfort of their own home.

-In conclusion owning a website has become a necessity not for the stability but for the very survival of a business.
+In conclusion, owning a website has become a necessity not for the stability but for the very survival of a business.
 Not having is equivalents to a virtual suicide.
-And since setting up one now has many professionals guiding you the end result would be fulfilling all the requirements a good business requires
+And since setting up one now has many professionals guiding you the end result would be fulfilling all the requirements a good business requires.